-7. Acknowledgment
+8. Acknowledgment

 We would like to acknowledge Mr. David Black from EMC, who kindly provided generous support, especially on the IANA registry issues.
-We also would like to thank Paul Cichonski from NIST, Robert Martin from MITRE, Kathleen Moriarty from EMC, Lagadec Philippe from NATO, Shuhei Yamaguchi from NICT, Anthony Rutkowski from Yaana Technology, and Brian Trammel from CERT/NetSA for their sincere discussion and feedback on this document.
+We also would like to thank Jon Baker from MITRE, Paul Cichonski from NIST, Robert Martin from MITRE, Kathleen Moriarty from EMC, Lagadec Philippe from NATO, Shuhei Yamaguchi from NICT, Anthony Rutkowski from Yaana Technology, Brian Trammel from CERT/NetSA, and David Waltermire from NIST for their sincere discussion and feedback on this document.